Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 - Debt to Equity Ratio

-The debt to equity ratio showed a significant decline from a high of 2.99 in June 2020 to a low of 1.53 by September 2023, indicating an improvement in the capital structure with equity growing relative to debt or debt being reduced.
-This trend suggests deleveraging or an improving financial position during this period.
-However, following September 2023, the ratio experienced a steady increase to 1.87 by March 2025.
-This rise correlates with the increase in total debt seen in the same timeframe, suggesting increased leverage or changes in capital structure strategy.
+- The debt to equity ratio presented a declining trend from a high of 2.99 in June 2020 down to a low of 1.53 in September 2023, indicating an improvement in the company’s leverage position during this interval.
+However, subsequent quarters show a gradual increase in the ratio, rising to 1.87 by June 2025.
+This trend corresponds closely with the movements in total debt and equity, reflecting periods of deleveraging followed by moderate increases in leverage.

 Debt to Capital